gtuja/GSL/Document/SyRS.md

 - BPM shall be responsible for background processes below.
   - Dequeue trace data and transmit them to connected device.
   - Dequeue keep alive data and transmit them to connected device.
+- DIAG is an independent module that provide diagnostic

 </details>

 <div id="Reference"></div>